Higher Diploma in Archaeology 2020/21

 |What do you study?|

-This is a full-time programme over one academic year during which the student will take courses in Archaeology to the equivalent of 60 credits.
-The programme is made up of modules from the Second and Third Year programmes in the undergraduate BA degree.
+This is a full-time programme over one academic year during which the student will take courses in Archaeology to the equivalent of 60 credits (or 30 credits each year, part-time).
+The programme is made up of modules from the Second and Third Year courses in the undergraduate BA degree.

 Students are required to take core modules to a value of 20 credits.
 The remaining 40 credits will be chosen by the student in consultation with the Higher Diploma Coordinator, having regard to timetable constraints and suitability of course combinations.
 Students with little previous knowledge of archaeology may also audit all or part of the First Year archaeology course (AR1001) if they so wish.

 Closing date for applications is 01 September each year.